Antonio Negri

-He was accused in the late 1970s of various charges including being the mastermind of the left-wing terrorist organization Red Brigades (Brigate Rosse or BR), involved in the May 1978 kidnapping of Aldo Moro, two-time prime minister of Italy, and leader of the Christian-Democrat Party, among others.
-He was wrongly suspected to have made a threatening phone call on behalf of the BR, but the court was unable to conclusively prove his ties.
-Nevertheless he was convicted in 1984 and sentenced (in absentia) to 30 years in prison.
-He was given an additional four years on the charge of being ‘morally responsible’ for the violence of political activists in the 1960s and 1970s.
-The question of Negri's complicity with left-wing extremism is a controversial subject.
+Negri was accused in the late 1970s of being the mastermind of the left-wing urban guerrilla organization Red Brigades (Brigate Rosse or BR), which was involved in the May 1978 kidnapping and murder of former Italian prime minister Aldo Moro.
+On 7 April 1979, Negri was arrested and charged with a number of crimes, including the Moro murder.
+Most charges were quickly dropped, but in 1984, having fled to France, he was sentenced in absentia to 30 years in prison.
+He was given an additional four years on the charge of being morally responsible for the violence of political activists in the 1960s and 1970s.
+The question of Negri's involvement with left-wing extremism is a controversial subject.
 He was indicted on a number of charges, including "association and insurrection against the state" (a charge which was later dropped), and sentenced for involvement in two murders.

-Negri fled to France where, protected by the Mitterrand doctrine, he taught at the Paris VIII (Vincennes) and the Collège international de philosophie, along with Jacques Derrida, Michel Foucault and Gilles Deleuze.
+Negri fled to France where, protected by the Mitterrand doctrine, he taught at the Paris VIII (Vincennes) and the Collège international de philosophie, along with Jacques Derrida, Michel Foucault, and Gilles Deleuze.
 In 1997, after a plea-bargain that reduced his prison time from 30 to 13 years, he returned to Italy to serve the end of his sentence.
 Many of his most influential books were published while he was behind bars.
-He now lives in Venice and Paris with his partner, the French philosopher Judith Revel.
-He is the father of film director Anna Negri.
+After his release he lived in Venice and Paris with his partner, the French philosopher Judith Revel.
+He was the father of film director Anna Negri.

-Like Deleuze, Negri's preoccupation with Spinoza is well known in contemporary philosophy.
-Along with Althusser and Deleuze, he has been one of the central figures of a French-inspired Neo-Spinozism in continental philosophy of the late 20th and early 21st centuries, that was the second remarkable Spinoza revival in history, after a well-known rediscovery of Spinoza by German thinkers (especially the German Romantics and Idealists) in the late 18th and early 19th centuries.

 Early years

 Antonio Negri was born in Padua, in the Northeastern Italian region of Veneto, in 1933.
-His father was an active communist militant from the city of Bologna (in the Northeastern Italian region of Emilia-Romagna), and although he died when Negri was two years old, his political engagement made Negri familiar with Marxism from an early age, while his mother was a teacher from the town of Poggio Rusco (in province of Mantua, Lombardy).
-He began his career as a militant in the 1950s with the activist Roman Catholic youth organization Gioventú Italiana di Azione Cattolica (GIAC).
-Negri became a communist in 1953–54 when he worked at a kibbutz in Israel for a year.
-The kibbutz was organised according to ideas of Zionist socialism and all the members were Jewish communists.
+His father was an active communist militant from the city of Bologna (in the Northeastern Italian region of Emilia-Romagna), and although he died when Negri was two years old, his political engagement made Negri familiar with Marxism from an early age, while his mother was a teacher from the town of Poggio Rusco (in the province of Mantua, Lombardy).
+He began his career as a militant in the 1950s with the activist Roman Catholic youth organization Gioventù Italiana di Azione Cattolica (GIAC).
+Negri became a communist in 1955 when working at the Nahsonim kibbutz in central Israel.
+The kibbutz was organised according to ideas of Zionist socialism and its the members were Jewish communists.
 He joined the Italian Socialist Party in 1956 and remained a member until 1963, while at the same time becoming more and more engaged throughout the late 1950s and early 1960s in Marxist movements.